 Google, the undisputed search engine giant, held its much anticipated Google Hardware Event, also known as “Made by Google” on October 15th, 2019 in New York.
-In the Google Hardware Keynote address, the tech giant made it clear that their goal was to showcase a line of new Google hardware products which will make its helpful home software an integral part of daily life.
+In the Google Hardware Keynote address, the tech giant made it clear that their goal was to showcase a line of new Google hardware products which will make its smart home software an integral part of daily life.

 As tech writer Richard Nieva reported at CNET:

 “The search giant is betting big on hardware because it wants you to use its services all day long.”